-His search for their creator $\underbrace{\text{led him}}{37}$ to Mata
+His search for their creator led him to Mata

-Ortiz and an eventual partnership with Quezada. $\frac{38}{38}$
+Ortiz and an eventual partnership with Quezada.

-- 32. Which of the following alternatives to the underlined portion would NOT be acceptable? - F. pots-along with an occasional complete pot- - G. pots, along with an occasional complete pot, - H. pots, (and an occasional complete pot) - J. pots (and an occasional complete pot)

-- B. wondered if he could make pots like these. - C. wondered, if he could make pots like these. - D. wondered if he could make pots like these? - 34.
-Which of the following true statements would provide the best transition from the preceding paragraph to this paragraph? - F. The village of Mata Ortiz is only three streets wide but stretches for a mile between the Casas Grandes River and the railroad tracks. - G. The patterns on Mata Ortiz pottery that Quezada admired are based on the techniques of the ancient Paquimé. - H. Quezada began working with clay from the mountains. - J. Quezada's painted designs became increasingly complex. - 35.
-A. NO CHANGE - B. a dedication to teaching - C. a teacher of - D. has taught - 36.
-In the preceding sentence, the clause "who at first thought they were prehistoric" primarily serves to indicate: - F. how closely Quezada had created his pots within the Paquimé tradition. - G. that Quezada's technique as a potter wasn't very well developed yet. - H. how strikingly simple Quezada's pots were in shape and design. - J. that the style of Quezada's pots was outmoded. - 37.
+- 32. Which of the following alternatives to the underlined portion would NOT be acceptable? - pots-along with an occasional complete pot- - G. pots, along with an occasional complete pot, - H. pots, (and an occasional complete pot) - J. pots (and an occasional complete pot) - 33.
+A. NO CHANGE - B. wondered if he could make pots like these. - C. wondered, if he could make pots like these. - D. wondered if he could make pots like these? - 34.
+Which of the following true statements would provide the best transition from the preceding paragraph to this paragraph? - The village of Mata Ortiz is only three streets wide but stretches for a mile between the Casas Grandes River and the railroad tracks. - G. The patterns on Mata Ortiz pottery that Quezada admired are based on the techniques of the ancient Paquimé. - H. Quezada began working with clay from the mountains. - J. Quezada's painted designs became increasingly complex. - 35.
+A. NO CHANGE - B. a dedication to teaching - C. a teacher ofD. has taught - 36.
+In the preceding sentence, the clause "who at first thought they were prehistoric" primarily serves to indicate: - how closely Quezada had created his pots within the Paquimé tradition. - G. that Quezada's technique as a potter wasn't very well developed yet. - H. how strikingly simple Quezada's pots were in shape and design. - J. that the style of Quezada's pots was outmoded. - 37.
 A. NO CHANGE - B. lead himself - C. led himself - D. lead him - 38.
-Which choice most strongly suggests that Quezada's partnership with MacCallum was not formed right away upon MacCallum's arrival in Mata Ortiz? - F. NO CHANGE - G. a circumstantial - H. a momentary - J. a timely which make their pots by hand, following the traditions of the Paquimé Indians.
+Which choice most strongly suggests that Quezada's partnership with MacCallum was not formed right away upon MacCallum's arrival in Mata Ortiz? - F. NO CHANGE - G. a circumstantial - H. a momentary - J. a timely there are more than four hundred potters around, all of which make their pots by hand, following the traditions of the Paquimé Indians.
 [4] The village is thriving, and many museums proudly display the pottery of Mata Ortiz.
-[5] Each artist brought something unique to they're 43 creations.
-44